 - Monthly workshops geared to provide hands-on training to launch and build a low bono practice.

 - All the alumni privileges of the Law Library plus a free borrowing membership.

 - One year free subscription to Clio Law Practice and Case Management Software.

 Applicants for the Low Bono Incubator Program must be a graduate of Seattle University School of Law; be licensed to practice in Washington State and be in good standing; have malpractice insurance or planning to get malpractice insurance; have not yet started their low bono practice or are within one year of starting their practice; and be committed to having at least 60% of their clientele be people of moderate means.
-Please check back for updated information about the next round of incubator applications.
+Please contact Diana Singleton at email@example.com for updated information on application details for the 2016 Incubator cohort.

 Through a collaboration between the Access to Justice Institute, the Center for Professional Development, and the Office of Alumni Relations, the Initiative offers a series of CLEs and workshops geared to support lawyers who are in the beginning stages of launching or running a solo practice, with an emphasis on best practices for new low bono practitioners.
 The series is free and takes place on most third Tuesdays of the month from noon to 1:30 p.m. at the law school in Room 109.

 2015 Low Bono Brown Bag Series ScheduleSEPTEMBER 22: Different Billable Models with Peter Roberts